 3. Kevin’s Kind Of A Brat

 OK, this was an eye-opener.
-I think when I was kid, I thought Kevin was totally valid in feeling picked on and put-upon.
+I think when I was kid, I thought Kevin was totally valid in feeling picked on.
 But as an adult who sometimes has to interact with children, he seems like a complete shit to me.
-He interrupts his mother’s phone call, he talks back to her in a major way, he tells her to hang up and make him pack his bag, he calls her a dummy, and he tells her that he doesn’t want to see her for the rest of his life.
+He interrupts his mother’s phone call, he talks back to her, he tells her to hang up and make him pack his bag, he calls her a dummy, and he tells her that he doesn’t want to see her for the rest of his life.
 Seriously, by the time she sends him upstairs, I am convinced that he deserves to be left home alone.

 4. There Is So Much Foreshadowing